 Elastitag Application- The applicator uses a mechanism to pick the tags from the matrix and place them on the bottlenecks.
 There will be two applicators per line, and the machines will feature an automatic roll splice, allowing for zero downtime.
 The spent matrix roll will be collected in a waste bin.

-Inspect and Reject- The vision inspection will verify that all components are present (cap, shrink sleeve and elastitag).
+Inspect and Reject- The vision inspection will verify that all components are present (cap, shrink sleeve, and elastic).
 A vision inspection station will be mounted next to the puck conveyor to capture an image of each assembly and flag incomplete items to be rejected.
 An actuator will divert a rejected assembly to a collection zone.
 This zone will also double as a QC inspection zone.

 Case Forming- The case erector will erect and tape the bottom of the case.
-The case forming machine continually provides erected case to the partition inserter.
+The case-forming machine continually provides an erected case to the partition inserter.

-Partition Inserter- Fanuc M10 robots picks the partitions and inserts them into the erected cases.
+Partition Inserter- Fanuc M10 robots pick the partitions and insert them into the erected cases.

 Manual Case Packing- The operators will pick the assemblies from the pucks and place them into the case partitions.
 There will be enough space for six (6) operators to work on one side.

 Case Sealing & Labeling- Each case sealer will handle up to 15 cases per minute.
 Upon completion of the case, the applicator will print and apply the product identification label to the side of the case.